dxdt14/dxdt14.github.io/_pages/about.md

 About Me
 ===

-I am Vidhata Jayaraman, a third year undergraduate student at the University of Illinois Urbana-Champaign (UIUC) pursuing a dual degree in Computer Engineering and Mathematics.
-I am currently doing research under the direction of Professor Lav R. Varshney at UIUC in information theory applications to artificial intelligence and some work in quantum information theory.
-I am very much interested in pursuing a Ph.D. in Artificial Intelligence/Machine Learning theory with a particular interest in Information Theory and Optimization.
+I am Vidhata Jayaraman, a fourth year undergraduate student at the University of Illinois Urbana-Champaign (UIUC) pursuing a dual degree in Computer Engineering and Mathematics.
+I am currently doing research under the direction of Professor Lav R. Varshney at UIUC in interpretability and AI theory (with a focus on information theory).
+I am very much interested in pursuing a Ph.D. in Artificial Intelligence/Machine Learning theory with a particular interest in Information Theory and Geometry/Topology.
 I also have a passion for music as I played piano for 14 years and trombone for 9 years (both until age 18).

 Academic Interests
 ===

-My main research interests lie in Information theory (particularly in its applications to AI/ML), Quantum Information, Convex and Non-Convex Optimization, and Computational Linguistics.
+My main research interests lie in Machine Learning/Artificial Intelligence theory with a focus on optimization, Information Theory, Uncertainty Quantification, and Geometry \& Topology.
 My main goals lie in doing information theoretic analysis of artificial intelligence systems and algorithms to analyze their theoretical performance or determine performance bounds.
-I have recently gained an interest in Quantum Information as well particularly for  quantum learning techniques whether that be Quantum Machine Learning (QML) or quantum state/process tomography.
+I am currently doing work on deriving information-theoretic bound on knowledge distillation particularly in LLMs and on vision-language model (VLM) interpretability.

 Academic Coursework
 ===

+Current Courses:
+- Information Theory (ECE 563)
+- Probability and Measure (STAT 553)
+- Deep Generative Models (ECE 498)
+- Complex Variables (MATH 448)
+- Senior Thesis

-Past/Current courses:
+Past courses:
 - Math:
   - Real Analysis
   - Abstract Algebra